 Students register for courses through NYU's Student Information System (Albert), and receive NYU credit for all courses taken.
 Course offerings organized by location can be found on the courses page for each Global Academic Center.
 A list of all courses at the Global Academic Centers, organized by department, can be found here.
 Before registering for classes all students should review important information about academic requirements and other policies for study away students on the academic policies and procedures page.

 All students register for courses using Albert (NYU’s Student Information System).
 Albert can be accessed through NYU Home, or by going directly to albert.nyu.edu.
 When using the Albert course search – accessed via the student center on Albert or by going directly to albert.nyu.edu/course-search – find a global center’s courses by selecting the appropriate term and site from the drop down to the right under Study Away Programs.
 (For courses available to students studying away during the fall and spring semesters use "NYU Accra", "NYU Berlin", etc.) Note that Study Away courses cannot be found using the search fields.
 You must navigate to individual courses by clicking on the appropriate subject heading.
+NYU Abu Dhabi and NYU Shanghai courses are found under the school headings in the general search.
+NOT using the study away drop down menu.

 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com